ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We added even more functionality, which could not make it to the highlights:

+- The Web UI was greatly improved, thanks to Daniel Bugl
 - Elektra is now part of the official [Homebrew repository](http://formulae.brew.sh/formula/elektra).
 We still provide a [tap](http://github.com/ElektraInitiative/homebrew-elektra), if you want to install Elektra together with plugins or bindings that require additional libraries.
 - The building and linking of the haskell bindings and haskell plugins has been [greatly improved](https://github.com/ElektraInitiative/libelektra/pull/1698).
-- The invoke library can now [report errors](https://github.com/ElektraInitiative/libelektra/pull/1801) upon opening/closing a plugin.
+- The invoke library can now [report errors](https://github.com/ElektraInitiative/libelektra/pull/1801) upon opening/closing a plugin, thanks to Armin Wurzinger.
 - The [YAML CPP plugin](https://www.libelektra.org/plugins/yamlcpp) does not require [Boost](http://www.boost.org) anymore, if you installed [yaml-cpp 0.6](https://github.com/jbeder/yaml-cpp/releases/tag/yaml-cpp-0.6.0).
+- Improved colored output in `kdb` tool.

 ## Documentation

 We improved the documentation in the following ways:

 - We've [documented how you can setup a build node for Jenkins using a docker container](https://github.com/ElektraInitiative/libelektra/tree/master/doc/docker/jenkinsnode/README.md)
-  We also provide an example Dockerfile based on Debian Stretch for that purpose.
+  We also provide an example Dockerfile based on Debian Stretch for that purpose, thanks to Armin Wurzinger.
+- Document how `rlwrap` might be used for `kdb shell`
+- Fixed docu in `hosts` plugin.
+- Greatly improved the license documentation in `debian/copyright` in the `debian` branch, thanks to Thomas Wahringer.

 ## Compatibility